- DEGREES & PROGRAMS

 Allston-Bing’s exceptional professional achievements and community contributions made her a great choice for the Strayer University 2018 Outstanding Alumni Award for the Atlanta, Ga. commencement.

 Although she’s already achieved so much, her hunger to keep learning and advancing is still strong.
-Allston-Bing was recently accepted into a doctorate program at Capella University, which is a sister university of Strayer.
+Allston-Bing was recently accepted into a doctorate program at Capella University, which is an affiliated university of Strayer.
 This fall, Allston-Bing will begin earning her Doctorate of Philosophy in Business Management, with a specialization in Human Resource Management.

 Are you hungry for higher education, too?
 Learn about the Master of Business Administration - Human Resource Management degree from Strayer University.